e-finance-frankfurt/server-user/README.md

 3. Shut down your server after finishing your work.
 Although we use a server culling mechanism to shut down the kubernetes pods running your server after a pre-defined period of user inactivity, you will help us optimize resource usage if you take action yourself.

 5. When using a GPU, we need you to *always* use the `lib.gpu.GpuManager` provided as part of the [user-lib](user-lib).
-This is to make sure that you do not crash GPU-enabled jobs of other users (they will not be happy).
+This is to make sure that you do not crash GPU-enabled jobs of other users (they will not be happy ...).
 Although you theoretically could - do *not* work around this solution!